Patients in Phoenix have questions about infected tooth treatment

 Yes, to a degree.
 In this situation, Dr. Koppikar’s top priority is to get you out of pain.
 That is accomplished with a prescription for pain control medication.
 He will probably also prescribe a course of antibiotics to get the infection under control and kill bacteria, heading off more a serious situation like cellulitis.
 Normally root canal therapy is the next step to eliminate harmful bacteria from inside the tooth and prevent infection of the jaw bone.
 Without root canal treatment, the infection will likely return.

 Root canal therapy treats an infected tooth, relieving pressure and pain, and saving as much of the natural structure as possible.
 After you are settled comfortably in the chair and thoroughly numbed, Dr. Koppikar opens the tooth to drain the abscess.
-Using a very precise method and delicate instruments, he removes infected pulp and the nerve.
+Using a very precise method and delicate instruments, he removes the infected pulp and the nerve.
 The inner chamber is sterilized to purge all traces of bacteria, and the tooth is sealed.

 Relief is immediate, and healing occurs rather quickly.
 Dr. Koppikar may suggest a temporary restoration in some cases.
 Or he may simply create your beautiful new porcelain crown with in-house CEREC technology, to complete your procedure in one visit.

 What is the alternative to root canal treatment?
-Because of acute discomfort and possibility that infection will spread, ignoring the problem is not an option.
+Because of acute discomfort and the possibility that infection will spread, ignoring the problem is not an option.
 The only realistic alternative to root canal therapy for an infected tooth is extraction.
 Root canal therapy allows you to save the natural tooth and avoid the need for a fixed bridge or dental implant.